Are you planning to travel overseas this year?

 Emergency passports are only valid for up to 12 months and don’t have a chip.
 Because of this, there are restrictions on using them in some countries.
-Check the visa requirements of any country you plan to enter or transit.
+Check the visa requirements of any country you plan to enter or transit via our travel advice.

 SmartGates, eGates and ePassports

 All Australian passports, except for emergency passports, are ePassports.
 An ePassport contains an electronic chip that helps to confirm your identity.

 International airports in Australia, and some overseas, allow Australians with ePassports to use automated passport control machines.
 Australia calls these machines SmartGates.
 Other countries might call them eGates.
 They use facial recognition technology and your ePassport to check your identity and authenticate your passport.

 The Australian Border Force is responsible for SmartGate operations in Australia.

 Dual citizenship and passports

 If you're a dual citizen, you may have two passports.
 This can affect your ability to access consular help in some countries.